neteleven/sap-cx-amplience/docs/amplience/schemas/content-type-schemas.md

 The `_environment` carries the meta information of `position`, `context` and `lookup`, which are essential to identify the right page to place the slot in Hybris.

+The file `content-example.json` shows an example content type to be used inside a slot.

 # License
 Copyright (c) 2020. neteleven GmbH (https://www.neteleven.de/)